 Begin in the first instance by talking with your child's teacher, as they will have the most specific, up to date knowledge on the progress of your child.
-Additionally, the leader of learning, guidance officer, or the relevant deputy principal are further points of contact to discuss any issues.
+Additionally, the head of department, guidance officer, or the relevant deputy principal are further points of contact to discuss any issues.